Corrosion Doctors site mapCorrosion information hub: The Corrosion Doctor's Web siteCorrosion engineering consultant

 Water

 1. 75% of Americans are chronically dehydrated.
-(Likely applies to half the world population.)
+This is also true for half the world population.

-2. In 37% of Americans, the thirst mechanism is so weak that it is mistaken for hunger.
+2. In 37% of North Americans, the thirst trigger is so weak that it is often mistaken for hunger.

-3. Even MILD dehydration will slow down one's metabolism as 3%.
+3. Even MILD dehydration will slow down a person metabolism as much as 3%.

-4. One glass of water will shut down midnight hunger pangs for almost 100% of the dieters studied in a University of Washington study.
+4. One glass of water will shut down midnight hunger pangs for almost 100% of the dieters studied in a University of Washington study, which is a great thing to keep in mind especially if you're on a diet.

-6. Preliminary research indicates that 8-10 glasses of water a day could significantly ease back and joint pain or up to 80% of sufferers.
+6. Drinking 8-10 glasses of water per day could significantly ease back and joint pain.

-7. A mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or on a ! printed page.
+7. A mere 2% drop in body water can trigger fuzzy short-term memory, trouble with basic math, and difficulty focusing on the computer screen or even on a printed page.

-8. Drinking 5 glasses of water daily decreases the risk of colon cancer by 45%, plus it can slash the risk of breast cancer by 79%., and one is 50% less likely to develop bladder cancer.
+8. Drinking 5 glasses of water daily decreases the risk of colon cancer by 45%, can slash the risk of breast cancer by 79%., and a person is also 50% less likely to develop bladder cancer.

 Blue Planet